LibraryCarpentry/lc-shell/_episodes/02-counting-mining.md

 ~~~
 {: .output}

-Ok, once the `results/` directory exists, we can try our `wc` to a file command again.
+Ok, once the `results` directory exists, we can try our `wc` to a file command again.

 ~~~
 $ wc -l 2014-01-31_JA-a*.tsv > results/2016-07-19_JA-a-wc.txt